Administering

 - The user ID must be connected to the RACF group, TSS profile, or adhere to the ACF2 UID mask associated with the project.

-To request a PAM ID, users must have READ access (at least) to the RACF resource, RSM.RSS.BGLASS.
+To request a PAM ID, users must have at minimum READ access to the RACF resource RSM.RSS.BGLASS.
 The default location of this resource is the FACILITY class profile.
 We highly recommend that you specify a value of UACC(NONE) for RSM.RSS.BGLASS.

-If you choose to add RSM.RSS.BGLASS to a different class profile (other than FACILITY), to take advantage of the slight performance benefit of using a unique profile, ensure that you specify the class in the ClassName parameter in the RSS configuration member.
-For more information, see the RSS topic Configuring after installation.
+If you choose to add RSM.RSS.BGLASS to a different class profile (other than FACILITY), to take advantage of the slight performance benefit of using a unique profile, ensure that you specify the class in the ClassName parameter in the BMC AMI Resident Security Server (RSS) configuration member.
+For more information, see Configuring after installation.

 RSM.RSS.BGLASS defines the project from which a user can request a PAMID.
 It does not define the permissions of the PAM ID itself.